Isla Contoy Tour Mexico: Everything You Need to Know (2023 Guide)

 I personally made a beeline for Playa Norte, which is about a 10 minute walk from the ferry and the most beautiful beach on the island.

-After departing Isla Mujeres, you’ll be en route to Isla Contoy and will stop for snorkeling at the Ixlache reef.
+After departing Isla Mujeres, you’ll be en route to Isla Contoy and the next stop will be snorkeling at the Ixlaché reef.
 Snorkel equipment including masks, fins, and disposable snorkel tubes will be provided.

-We got to see a good amount of fish and colorful coral reefs, but the Isla Contoy snorkeling wasn’t super impressive (at least on the day we went).
+We got to see a good amount of tropical fish and colorful coral reefs, but the Isla Contoy snorkeling wasn’t super impressive (at least on the day we went).

 As you are arriving, you will be absolutely floored by the tropical beach views straight out of a movie scene 😍

-Calm turquoise water, a white sand beach, and lush tropical palms eagerly await as you disembark the boat.
+Calm turquoise water, white sand beaches, and lush tropical palm trees eagerly await as you disembark the boat.
 You’ll want to get your camera ready!

 Because the number of visitors is restricted, we were the only tour boat on the island at the time, which is such a unique opportunity to experience an untouched natural paradise.

 I was pretty famished so I forgot to take pictures but the food options consist of salad, fresh Tikinxic fish (straight out the ocean), lasagna, pasta salad, chips, bread, and rice pudding for dessert.

-Travelista Tip: While eating, be on the lookout for a few island critters like crabs and iguanas.
+Travelista Tip: While eating, be on the lookout for a few tropical island critters like crabs and iguanas.

-After lunch, you are free to explore the island at leisure.
-Basically you can stay at the beach or go on a walking tour of the island to check out the birds and wildlife.
+After a delicious lunch, you are free to explore the island at leisure.
+Basically you can stay at the beach, check out the small museum in the visitor center, or go on a guided tour of the island to check out the birds and wildlife.

-We were so in love with the beach that we couldn’t be bothered to leave.
-It is such an unbelievably tranquil setting with calm, shallow water, tropical palms, and only occupied by the other people on the tour.
+We were so in love with the beach that we couldn’t be bothered to leave!
+It is such an unbelievably tranquil natural setting with calm, crystal clear waters, tropical palms, and only occupied by the other people on the tour.

 Return to Playa del Carmen